apache/iotdb/docs/Development.md

 ### Contributing Bug Reports

-If you encounter a problem, you should first confirm the problem you found is a real bug, which means that it is not error outputs or caused by your error configuration or commands.
-Then try to search mail list to check whether other people have faced the same situation.
-If it is not met before, welcome to report an issue.
+If you encounter a problem,   try to search the mailing list and JIRA to check whether other people have faced the same situation.
+If it is not reported before, please report an issue.

-Once you are sure it is a bug, it may be reported by creating a JIRA but without creating a pull request.
+Once you are sure it is a bug, it may be reported by creating a JIRA without creating a pull request.
 In the bug report, you should provide enough information to understand, isolate and ideally reproduce the bug.
 Unreproducible bugs, or simple error reports, may be closed.

 It’s very helpful if the bug report has a description about how the bug was introduced, by which commit, so that reviewers can easily understand the bug.
 It also helps committers to decide how far the bug fix should be backported, when the pull request is merged.
 The pull request to fix the bug should narrow down the problem to the root cause.

 Performance regression is also one kind of bug.
 The pull request to fix a performance regression must provide a benchmark to prove the problem is indeed fixed.

-Note that, data correctness/data loss bugs are very serious.
-Make sure the corresponding bug report JIRA ticket is labeled as correctness or data-loss.
-If the bug report doesn’t get enough attention, please send an email to dev@iotdb.apache.org, to draw more attentions.
+Note that, data correctness/loss bugs are our first priority to solve.
+Please make sure the corresponding bug-reporting JIRA ticket is labeled as correctness or data-loss.
+If the bug report doesn’t gain enough attention, please include it and send an email to dev@iotdb.apache.org.

 ### Contributing Code Changes

 > When you contribute code, you affirm that the contribution is your original work and that you license the work to the project under the project’s open source license.
 Whether or not you state this explicitly, by submitting any copyrighted material via pull request, email, or other means you agree to license the material under the project’s open source license and warrant that you have the legal authority to do so.
+Any new files contributed should be under Apache 2.0 License with a header on top of it.

 #### Cloning source code